MontFerret/montferret.github.io/content/blog/ferret-v0.11.0.md

 Ferret team has been locked down in their homes with their families as everyone around the globe, but **still** has managed to make new **[Ferret v0.11.0](https://github.com/MontFerret/ferret/releases/tag/v0.11.0)** release!

-We have done a lot of cool features and projects, so let’s take a look!
+Thanks to all our contributors for their help - we have done a lot of cool features.

+So, let’s take a look!

 ---